SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_OpenMM.md

 <!-- #region id="_UgEohXC8n0g" -->
 # Setting up the environment

-First we are setting up our environment.
+First, we are setting up our environment.
 We use an already compiled and packaged installation of OpenMM and the DLEXT plugin.
 We copy it from google drive and install pysages for it.
 We also have a google collab that performs this installation for reference, but that requires permissions that we do not want on our google drive.

 <!-- #endregion -->